HIT2GAP-EU-PROJECT/BEMOnt/docs/chapter_1/Basics.md

 - Directly from Github and making commits.
 Then, automatically the repository is linked with a continous integration tool ([CircleCI](https://circleci.com/)) that automatically update the gh-pages branch and the visualization

 - Making a clone of the repository (using for example [Github Desktop tool](https://desktop.github.com/)) an then, make your changes in a different branch that lately has to be merged with the master branch.
-Once in the master branch is detected a change, gh-pages is directly updated.
+Once in the master branch is detected a change, "gh-pages" is directly updated.

 ### Gitbooks Basics